mohan-gupta/sensfix-demo/README.md

 - `categorize_templates.py`: Stores the `PromptTemplate` for classifying complaints.
 - `response_templates.py`: Stores the `PromptTemplate` for generating responses to user complaints.
 - `ticket_templates.py`: Stores the `PromptTemplate` for qualifying text as a valid ticket.
-- `rl_prompt_manager.py`: Manages dynamic prompts and examples using the RAG algorithm and MongoDB.

 ## How to Run